-SmartBiz Review: A Lending Marketplace for SBA Loans
+SmartBiz Review 2022: A Lending Marketplace for SBA Loans

-SmartBiz believes there’s a better way: one streamlined application that goes to many SBA lenders, speeding up and simplifying the whole process.
+SmartBiz wants to make a better way to get SBA business loans: one streamlined application that goes to many SBA lenders, speeding up and simplifying the whole process.

 SmartBiz offers two categories of SBA 7(a) loans: working capital/debt consolidation loans and commercial real estate loans.

 As you might guess, the commercial real estate loans come in (much) higher loan amounts.
 Unsurprisingly, that means the real estate SBA loans also have stricter application criteria.